jpritam97/coder-typing-practice-website/README.md

 ### Common Issues

 #### Server Won't Start
-- Check if MongoDB is running
+- Check if Firebase configuration is correct
 - Verify Python dependencies are installed
 - Check port 5000 is not in use

 #### Authentication Issues
-- Verify Google OAuth client ID is correct
+- Verify Firebase project is properly configured
-- Check MongoDB connection string
+- Check Firebase service account credentials
 - Ensure email validation is working

 #### Snippets Not Loading